-Santa Teresa is widely acknowledged as Rio's bohemian heart, and the lively bar scene of this scenic hilltop neighborhood is one of the most appealing in the city.
-Cooled by mountain breezes, the atmosphere is ultra-relaxed, the dress-code is boho-chic and the artistic local set welcome visitors with open arms.
-Forget the chain bars of Centro and the Zona Sul, Santa Teresa is all about small, independent bars and a hipster crowd.
+Santa Teresa is known as the bohemian heart of Rio - an artsy enclave of musicians, intellectuals and party people set high in the jungle-clad hills.
+The lively bar scene of this historic neighborhood is one of the most appealing in the city.
+Cooled by mountain breezes, the atmosphere is ultra-relaxed, the dress-code is boho-chic and visitors will find it easy to make friends with the party-loving locals.
+A world away from the chain bars of Centro and the Zona Sul, Santa Teresa is all about small, independent bars and a hipster crowd.

 During the summer street parties are held at Largo do Guimaraes, the neighborhood´s main square, while nearby bars such as Bar do Mineiro, Simplesmente and Portello do a lively trade, with revellers spilling out onto the streets at weekends.